 People can check the status of both their first and second payments by using the Get My Payment tool, on IRS.gov.

-Most Social Security retirement and disability beneficiaries, railroad retirees and those receiving veterans’ benefits do not need take any action to receive a payment.
-Earlier this year, the IRS worked directly with the relevant federal agencies to obtain the information needed to send out the new payments the same way benefits for this group are normally paid.
-For eligible people in this group who didn’t receive a payment for any reason, they can file a 2020 tax return.
+Most Social Security retirement and disability beneficiaries, railroad retirees and those receiving veterans’ benefits in 2020 should not need to take any action to receive a payment.
+As with the first two stimulus payments, the IRS is to send out the new payments the same way benefits are normally paid.
+The IRS is working directly with other federal agencies to obtain updated 2021 information for recipients.

 You are now leaving the F&M Trust website.
 Links to third-party sites are provided for your convenience.
 Such sites are not within our control and may not follow the same privacy, security or accessibility standards as ours.
 F&M Trust neither endorses nor guarantees offerings of the third-party providers, nor is F&M Trust responsible for the security, content or availability of third-party sites, their partners or advertisers.